asaddun/adyawinsa/arduino/mesin/README.md

-## In Development:
+## Release Change Log:

 ## 4.0.3
-Add the ability to store the temporary data to the memory using FS file when the connection of sensor is problem.
+- Add the ability to store the temporary data to the memory using FS file when the connection of sensor is problem.

-## Release Change Log:
+- Change the way send the time, now using the epoch time (second from 01-01-1970), in this code the epoch is in GMT 00:00, using JS funtion `toLocaleTimeString()` or `toLocaleDateString()` will convert the epoch to the time zone area of the system.

 ## 4.0.2 Fix
 Reconnect saved WIFI if after several time sensor become AP and not configured.